cvera08/automation-frontend-playwright-typescript/README.md

 ___

 ## [![](https://i.ibb.co/2kHmnLX/image.png)](#run-tests-in-uigui-mode)Run tests in UI/GUI mode
-By using your console/terminal, make sure you are in the right path and run this:
+By using your console/terminal, make sure you are on the right path and run this:
 ```sh
 #if you are not already there: >cd </your/desired/project/path>/automation-frontend-playwright-typescript-github-actions
 npx playwright test --ui